phpearth/docs/oop/design-patterns/dependency-injection.md

-# Dependency Injection Design Pattern in PHP
+# Dependency injection design pattern in PHP

 Dependency injection is a design pattern which helps to reduce tight coupling.